Cauda Equina Syndrome Claims

 Is there a time limit on making a cauda equina syndrome claim?

 Time limits play a vital role when considering a claim.
-The general rule in the UK for medical negligence cases, including claims, is that you have three years from the 'date of knowledge' to start a claim.
+The general rule in the UK for medical negligence claims is that you have three years from the date that the negligence occurred to make the claim.
+However, because treatments and medical negligence can be complex, you will often have three years from the 'date of knowledge' to start a claim instead.

 The 'date of knowledge' isn't necessarily the date the negligence happened, but is the date you first became aware that you've suffered a significant injury due to potential negligence.
 It could also be the day you recognised the symptoms of cauda equina syndrome, the day you received your diagnosis, or when you realised the care provided was below the accepted standard.